-We stayed at Solutions Guest House for BZ$40 / US$20 a night (bargained down from BZ$50).
+We stayed at Solutions Guest House for BZ$40 / US$20 a night, which was bargained down from BZ$50.

-We had a huge bedroom & private bathroom upstairs, with use of the huge kitchen, living room & balcony though the kitchen was only semi-functional though since it didn’t have any cookware.
+We had a huge bedroom and private bathroom upstairs with the use of a huge kitchen, living room, and balcony.
+The kitchen was only semi-functional though since it didn’t have any cookware.

-There’s probably not going to be any Wi-Fi at Solutions Guest House, despite what the owner Elaine tells you – she probably just uses Funky Dodo’s service across the road.
+There’s probably not going to be any Wi-Fi at Solutions Guest House, despite what the owner Elaine tells you.
+She probably just uses Funky Dodo’s service across the road.

 From the intersection, hitch a ride for the 6.5 km trip to the village.
 Most cars passing by will stop.

-To get out of Hopkins, hitch a ride to the main highway & catch any passing bus.
+To get out of Hopkins, hitch a ride to the main highway and catch any passing bus.

-*** The Final Word – There’s no reason to come to Hopkins, Belize unless you have time to kill or are heading out to Glovers Atoll Resort ***
+The Final Word – Relax in Hopkins, Belize or explore the region before heading out to Glovers Atoll Resort.